giantswarm/giantswarm-aws-account-prerequisites/README.md

 Get the access key ID and secret from the output - these must be provided to Giant Swarm.

+Note: as the access key ID and secret are output in plaintext, they will also be included in your Terraform state file.
+Please take this into consideration when using this module.
+If this isn't acceptable then it is possible to encrypt the secret using a [PGP key, or a keybase user](https://www.terraform.io/docs/providers/aws/r/iam_access_key.html#pgp_key)

 ## Prepare the tenant cluster account

 Ensure you set the `main_account_id` variable to the ID of the main account used in the previous step.